Sand Tray Therapy

 How does playing with sand help a child’s development?

-Engaging in sensory activities builds neural connections that support a child’s cognitive development.
-It also gives children the freedom to tap into their imagination and create without limitation.
-Sand play can also promote social skills.
-It teaches children to compromise, share resources, and negotiate when playing with a group.
+Engaging in sensory activities builds neural connections supporting the child’s cognitive development.
+The sand also gives children the freedom to tap into their imagination and create without limitation.
+Sand tray therapy can also promote their social skills.
+This sand therapy teaches children to compromise, share resources, and negotiate when playing with a group.

 What age is appropriate for play therapy?